justinlubin/cobbler/README.md

 To use the `garnet` script, you first need to install its dependencies (see below).

-Once that is done, see `garnet --help`.
+Once that is done, see `./garnet --help`.

 ## Installing dependencies